failsafe-lib/failsafe/README.md

   .withMaxDuration(5, TimeUnit.MINUTES);
 ```

-It can also specify which results, failures or conditions to abort retries on:
+It can also specify which results, failures or conditions to [abort retries][abort-retries] on:

 ```java
 retryPolicy